lyna0305/airline-passenger-satisfaction/README.md

-# Predicting Airline Passenger Satisfaction using Multilayer Perptron (MLP) and  Support Vector Machine (SVM)
+# Predicting Airline Passenger Satisfaction

 ## Project Overview

-This project aims to evaluate, compare, and contrast two machine learning models: Support Vector Machine (SVM) and Multilayer Perceptron (MLP), for predicting airline passenger satisfaction.
-We focus on a binary classification task where we predict whether passengers are 'Satisfied' or 'Neutral or dissatisfied' based on various attributes.
-The best-performing models are identified through hyperparameter tuning using grid search with 10-fold cross-validation.
-Our evaluation involves comparing several performance metrics to determine the strengths and weaknesses of each model.
+This project evaluates and compares two machine learning models, Support Vector Machine (SVM) and Multilayer Perceptron (MLP), for predicting airline passenger satisfaction.
+The task involves binary classification to determine whether passengers are classified as 'Satisfied' or 'Neutral or dissatisfied' based on various attributes.
+Through detailed analysis, this project not only assesses the effectiveness of these models but also extracts actionable insights from the data to guide airline management in enhancing passenger satisfaction.

 ## Objectives

-The aim of this project is to critically evaluate two algorithm models, the SVM and the MLP, for a binary classification task of predicting the satisfaction of airline passengers.
-The task involves predicting whether a person is classified as ‘Satisfied’ or ‘Neutral or dissatisfied’ based on a set of attributes.
-Through this analysis, we assess the effectiveness of MLP and SVM models in predicting passenger satisfaction within the airline industry.
-By identifying their strengths and weaknesses, we provide insights to guide airline management decisions, ultimately enhancing management practices.

-## Key Findings

-- SVM generally outperformed MLP in various metrics but showed signs of overfitting with higher train accuracy compared to test accuracy.
-- MLP demonstrated better generalisation capabilities and faster testing time efficiency despite slightly lower performance metrics.
-- The project emphasized the importance of balancing model complexity with performance metrics.
-- Overfitting concerns with SVM due to its complex non-linear kernel decision boundary.
-- Future research could explore regularisation techniques or reduce SVM model complexity to mitigate overfitting.
+- Critically evaluate the performance of SVM and MLP models for predicting airline passenger satisfaction.
+- Compare key performance metrics, such as accuracy, precision, recall, and F1-score, to identify the strengths and limitations of each model.
+- Provide insights into factors influencing passenger satisfaction, offering actionable recommendations for improving customer experience.
+- Address overfitting and generalisation concerns through model design and hyperparameter tuning.

 ## Repository Contents
 - `Entire code.ipynb`: Jupyter Notebook containing the entire code for the project.